How We Make Decisions

 The last strategic plan was developed in 2014 and started in 2015.
-The next strategic plan will be developed in 2018 and start in 2019.
+The next strategic plan will be developed in 2019 and start in 2020.
 Each year, the board approves the Commission’s legislative agenda at their meetings in November and January.
 The board approves the goals for the bills – generally what we are trying to accomplish.
-The staff figures out the how – the exact language for the bills, any negotiating that needs to happen, and the legislative strategy.
+The staff figures out how, including the exact language for the bills, any negotiating that needs to happen, and the legislative strategy.
 If anything changes from the goals, then the staff check in with either the board chair or vice chair to consult about how to proceed.

 An example of how this works in practice: